MANJURUL13673/Basic-Javascript-Tutorial/README.md

 ```
 node HelloWorld.js
 ```
 In the command line after write `node`, give a space and write your file name whatever it is.
 Press Enter.
 You will see the output `Hello World!!!`
+<b>File: HelloWorld.js</b>
+### Introduction to variable
+We can declare variable by calling `let` or `const` in JS.
+Both can store and understand any type of data like int, float, string etc.
+- let - this type of variable can vary.
+We can reinitialize it.
+- const - this type of variable is constant.
+It can not reinitialize.
+For declarying string `''` and `""` both are acceptable.
+No need to worry about `;` int the last of line.
+JS gives flexibility to use this.
+<b>File: variables.js</b>